fedluc/qupled/README.md

   * `--dx` specifies the  resolution for wave-vector grid.
 Default `--dx=0.01`

   * `--guess-files` specifies the names of the two text files used to construct the binary files that can be supplied as an initial guess for the code.
 More information on the files for the initial guess are given in the section [Guess and restart](https://github.com/fedluc/STLS/edit/master/README.md#guess-and-restart).
-Default `--guess-files=NO_FILE,NO_FILE` (no files are specified)
+Default: no file names are specified.

   * `--guess-write` can be used to run the code in "guess" mode by setting `--guess-write=1`.
 More information on what this means is given in the section [Guess and restart](https://github.com/fedluc/STLS/edit/master/README.md#guess-and-restart).
 Default `--guess-write=0` (the code runs in the normal mode and solves the theory specified by `--theory`)